fgiloux/camel-dav/README.md

 ## camel-dav

+This is a fork of https://github.com/Giwi/camel-dav.
+The aim of this fork is to get the component working with JBoss Fuse 6.2.1 for basic scenarios around file handling.

+By the original author:

 This is a Dav client based on [Sardine](https://code.google.com/p/sardine/) and largely inspired by camel-ftp.

 # Still experimental, but you can be audacious and have a try :)